How Do I Make A Restaurant Quality Reduction Sauce

 How much stock should you add?

-If you are looking for a cup of sauce, start with two cups of stock.
-Basically you are going to reduce whatever liquid you are using in half.
+Start with two cups of stock if you want a cup of sauce.
+Basically, you will reduce whatever liquid you are using by half.
 If you think the sauce should be thicker, continue cooking it down until it reaches your desired consistency.

-You will often hear chefs say or cookbooks describe reducing a sauce until it is "thick enough to coat a spoon."
-All this means is you dip a spoon in the sauce, and if the sauces sticks, it's ready.
-If you reduce the sauce too much, just add a little more stock.
+Chefs or cookbooks often describe reducing a sauce until it is "thick enough to coat a spoon."
+All this means is you dip a spoon in the sauce, and if the sauce sticks, it's ready.
+If you reduce the sauce too much, add a little more stock.

-You can read my full description on making pan sauces, but here's a simple recipe for making a quick reduction sauce at home.
+You can read my full description of making pan sauces, but here's a simple recipe for making a quick reduction sauce at home.